KanghoonJ/kanghoon/README.md

 # Hi there!
-My name is Kanghoon and I'm a postdoctoral research fellow at Johns Hopkins University studying neural intelligence and machine learning.
-Interdisciplinary background in Physics, Mathematics, Neuroscience, and Brain engineering, with a spirit and a strong motivation to have a good impact.
-Always Learner.
-I'm uploading my interesting projects and useful codes for the neuroscience community here.
+I'm Kanghoon, a scientist at the Allen Institute for Neural Dynamics, where I specialize in studying neuromodulation and brain-wide circuit dynamics related to learning and decision-making.
+My background spans across diverse fields, including Physics, Mathematics, Neuroscience, and Brain engineering, which fuels my passion for making a positive impact.
+As an eternal learner, I am constantly seeking new knowledge and insights.

+I'm thrilled to share my intriguing projects and helpful codes with the neuroscience community on this platform.
+Let's collaborate and contribute to the advancement of neuroscience together!
+Feel free to explore and engage with the content I'll be uploading here.

+Looking forward to connecting and making meaningful contributions!